VDS vs VDC

 - Usage - CPU and network traffic graphs

-- Billing - subscription summary, template rebuild, options to add backups and additional disk
+- Billing - subscription summary, rebuild, add-on options

-Server actions: Console, Reboot, Shutdown, Reset, and Rebuild (reinstall OS).
+Server actions: Console, Reboot, Shutdown, Reset, Rebuild (reinstall OS).

 VDC - Virtual Data Center